 It's hard to overstate how much beautiful, excellent music has been created over the centuries, and how much of it is rarely heard by the vast majority of people.
 Last week I published a clip of a "Kyrie" composed by Johann Baptist Wanhal.
 Wanhal was an important and influential composer of the late 18th and early 19th … Continue reading “Gloria” from Johann Baptist Wanhal’s Missa Solemnis

+Human Dignity Human dignity has fallen on hard times.
+Consider this.
 Suicide is a key image for our culture today.
 Our society is always looking for new ways to destroy itself.
 We seem intent on destroying our connections to our forebears, destroying their reputations and even tearing down their statues.
-We reject the classic achievements in music, art, and architecture that they have handed on to us.
-We … Continue reading Death and Human Dignity
+Likewise, we reject the classic achievements in … Continue reading Human Dignity and Death

 Music Monday: “Kyrie” From Wanhal’s Missa Pastoralis